brichbourg/Multi-Tier-App-Demo/README.md

 Now restart the Apache2 service again

 	sudo service apache2 restart

+Now `cd` to the directory where you cloned this repo (Multi-Tier-App-Demo) and run the `sitebuild.sh` script

+	cd Multi-Tier-App-Demo/
+	sudo bash sitebuild.sh

 ## MySQL Server Installation
 ## (On a separate server from the web server)